Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 ## Well, knowing these limitations, have fun with it !

 In conclusion, the good way of using the multiboot support is to have just one big GB game with save feature (like Pokémon) and many small GB games on the card.
-GBC games are not advised regarding the system limitations.
+GBC games are not advised regarding the intrinsic system limitations.

 ![GB SMART 32M](https://github.com/Raphael-Boichot/GB-SMART-multiboot-rom-manager/blob/main/1632161467401.png)